Product Launch: New Borrowing Model + GLP as collateral

 GLP whitelisted, Collateral Gating, Significantly lowered one-time fees, Interest rate schedule, and Rebates

-The introduction of the new borrowing model marks an evolution to the Yeti Finance borrowing protocol in the path of sustainability and decentralization.
+The introduction of the new borrowing model marks an evolution to the Yeti Finance borrowing protocol in the path of sustainability.
 The new borrowing model consists of significantly lowered one-time fees, and variable interest rates for different assets.

 During the broader crypto-market crash, there was a constraint on liquidity for many crypto assets including YUSD.
 This resulted in repeated redemptions for existing borrowers.

 Redemptions are a mechanism when users holding YUSD go to the protocol and redeem it for $1 of underlying backing assets minus redemption fees.
 As a result, a Yeti borrower’s assets are swapped for YUSD.